Nursing Home Abuse Lawyer in Grand Junction

 Understanding Nursing Home Abuse

 Placing a loved one in a nursing home comes with the hope that they will receive respectful and loving care.
+However, abuse and neglect can occur in various settings, including assisted living facilities and other types of living facilities.
 Unfortunately, many residents of nursing homes experience just the opposite of humane treatment.
 Instead, they face mistreatment from those who receive a paycheck to care for them.

 Nursing home abuse can look different in every case.
 The most visible form of this abuse is physical harm.
 However, there are many forms of emotional abuse and financial exploitation as well.

 For abuse to take place, a caretaker must intentionally mistreat or take advantage of a senior resident.
 On the other hand, nursing home neglect occurs when the facility’s staff fails to meet a resident’s basic needs, including hygiene, nutrition, or medical care.
+Neglect can also occur when medical staff fail to assist nursing home residents with daily tasks such as eating, bathing, or moving safely.
 Both abuse and neglect can lead to serious harm and reduced quality of life for your loved one.
 In very tragic cases, these misbehaviors can also lead to wrongful death.

 If you suspect your loved one is being abused, that abuse or neglect might take any of these forms: